wrattler/wrattler-design/data-store/data-store.md

 ## Semantic annotations

 The semantics of data frames as understood by R and Python is rather impoverished.
-What is known in these systems is that each column has a particular primitive “type” or “class” -- for example, string, float, integer, possibly Boolean.[^standard-unions]
+What is known in these systems is roughly that each column has a particular primitive “type” or “class” -- for example, string, float, integer, possibly Boolean.

-[^standard-unions]: Some systems do provide a basic catch-all facility for “out of type” value, such as R's “`NA`” value, or SQL's “`NULL`”.
-The semantics of these are often poorly-understood.
-In addition, floating point numbers, although intended as a represention of the real numbers, contain additional, non-real, values, such as “`NaN`” and “`+Inf`”.

 Real-world data contain a greater richness of meaning than these simple representations allow.

 ### The meaning of primitive types

-At present, many things are left unsaid or implicit which should be made explicit in order to communicate between different languages or assistants.
+At present, many things are left unsaid which should be made explicit in order to communicate between different languages or assistants.
 One example is the size and format of the representation of real numbers (16 bits, 32 bits, arbitrary precision, arbitrary size, fixed precision decimal, and so on), or whether non-numeric values such as “`NaN`” and “`+Inf`” are included.

 Since we intend to allow communications between different systems, we had be able to communicate the representations available (and possibly translate